Louis Bherer, M.Ps. Ph.D.

 Co-management Gilles Dupuis UQAM (Ph.D./D.Psy)

 It was after working with cognitively impaired seniors that Kathia decided to undertake a Bachelor’s degree in Psychology at the Université du Québec à Montréal, which she completed between 2014 and 2017.
-It was during her last year of her bachelor’s degree, that she joined Dr. Louis Bherer’s laboratory as a research assistant.
+During her last year of her bachelor’s degree, she joined Dr. Louis Bherer’s laboratory as a research assistant.
 She continued her involvement in the laboratory as a student in the Master’s program in Biomedical Sciences at the Université de Montréal from 2017-2019.
 Her project aimed to evaluate the impact of statin intake on the cognitive benefits associated with aerobic training in older adults.

-In 2019, she began her doctoral studies in Neuropsychology (Psy.D./Ph.D.) at the University of Quebec in Montreal, under the supervision of Dr. Bherer and Dr. Gilles Dupuis.
+In 2019, she began her doctoral studies in Neuropsychology (Psy.D./Ph.D.) at the Université du Québec à Montréal, under the supervision of Dr. Bherer and Dr. Gilles Dupuis.
 During her Ph.D., Kathia is seeking to better understand the effects of physical activity levels on cognition and quality of life in older adults, and whether there is an optimal level of activity to engage in.
 She has a particular interest in older athletes.
 As of 2021, Kathia was awarded a 4-year training grant for her doctoral studies from the Fonds de recherche du Québec en santé (FRQS).

 Since joining LESCA in 2016, she has been involved in various research projects focusing on the impact of physical activity and/or cognitive training on older adults’ cognition.
 She also provides support for Neuropeak, a cognitive assessment and training platform.